oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 1. Log in to Oracle Cloud Infrastructure (OCI) at https://cloud.oracle.com

-**Note**: See the **Get Started** lab at the beginning of this workshop for instructions to log in to OCI if you are using an Oracle Live Labs account.
+  >**Note:** See the **Get Started** lab at the beginning of this workshop for instructions to log in to OCI if you are using an Oracle Live Labs account.
 Otherwise, use your normal OCI credentials to log in to your tenancy.

 2. Click the menu in the top left of your screen, and select **Storage**